lordofpipes/obscure-tutorials/content/docs/linux-tutorials/fedora-snapper.md

 [Silverblue](https://silverblue.fedoraproject.org/) is a fantastic project that intends to introduce the concept of immutable operating systems to the Linux desktop and server.
 It does this by packaging an entire set of operating system files together, updating it all at once when you reboot the system.
 Currently, there are four OSTree-based projects, one that includes system files for GNOME desktop (Silverblue), another that provides system files for a [KDE desktop (Kinoite)](https://kinoite.fedoraproject.org/), as well as an IoT platform (Fedora IoT) and a headless container platform (CoreOS).

-This system is broadly similar to how Windows, Android, iOS, and macOS work.
+This system is broadly similar to how Windows, Android, macOS, and iOS work.

 **Analogy: Windows Update**

 {{< figure src="/obscure-tutorials/img/fedora-snapper/windows-update.png" class="align-right" >}}

 Windows manages the files under `C:\Windows\System32` and prevents the user from modifying them with loose technical restrictions imposed by Windows Explorer.
 Applications like `notepad.exe` and all the various dynamically-linked libraries Windows comes with are not meant to be edited.
 This provides a stable and predictable system, carefully managed by Windows Update.

 On Windows, anything outside of this can be installed to various user- and administrator-controlled folders like `C:\Program Files` or `%appdata%`.
 The analogue to this in Silverblue are the various mutable directories that are attached to `/var`, such as `/home/`, `/home/foo/.local/bin/`, `/var/lib/flatpak/`, `/etc/`

-Like Windows Update, Silverblue provides the benefit of being able to rollback to the last working system files if something breaks.
+It should be noted that Windows Update is *not* a true immutable system, and has numerous disadvantages compared to a true immutable system, which are discussed below.
+But like Windows Update, Silverblue provides the benefit of being able to rollback to the last working system files if something breaks.

 ### rpm-ostree?